Biochar: Carbon sink

+The refractory stability of biochar leads to the concept of biochar carbon removal, a process of carbon sequestration in the form of biochar.
+It may be a means to mitigate climate change due to its potential of sequestering carbon with minimal effort.
 Biomass burning and natural decomposition releases large amounts of carbon dioxide and methane to the Earth's atmosphere.
-The biochar production process also releases CO_{2} (up to 50% of the biomass), however, the remaining carbon content becomes indefinitely stable.
+The biochar production process also releases CO_{2} (up to 50% of the biomass); however, the remaining carbon content becomes indefinitely stable.
 Biochar carbon remains in the ground for centuries, slowing the growth in atmospheric greenhouse gas levels.
 Simultaneously, its presence in the earth can improve water quality, increase soil fertility, raise agricultural productivity, and reduce pressure on old-growth forests.

 Biochar can sequester carbon in the soil for hundreds to thousands of years, like coal.
-Early works proposing the use of biochar for carbon dioxide removal to create a long-term stable carbon sink were published in the 2010s.
+According to the World Bank, "biochar retains between 10 percent and 70 percent (on average about 50 percent) of the carbon present in the original biomass and slows down the rate of carbon decomposition by one or two orders of magnitude, that is, in the scale of centuries or millennia".
+Early works proposing the use of biochar for carbon dioxide removal to create a long-term stable carbon sink were published in the early 2000s.
 This technique is advocated by scientists including James Hansen and James Lovelock.

 A 2010 report estimated that sustainable use of biochar could reduce the global net emissions of carbon dioxide (CO_{2}), methane, and nitrous oxide by up to 1.8 billion tonnes carbon dioxide equivalent (CO_{2}e) per year (compared to the about 50 billion tonnes emitted in 2021), without endangering food security, habitats, or soil conservation.
 However a 2018 study doubted enough biomass would be available to achieve significant carbon sequestration.
 A 2021 review estimated potential CO_{2} removal from 1.6 to 3.2 billion tonnes per year, and by 2023 it had become a lucrative business renovated by carbon credits.

+As of 2023, the significance of biochar's potential as a carbon sink is widely accepted.
+Biochar was found to have the technical potential to sequester 7% of carbon dioxide on average across all countries, with twelve nations able to sequester over 20% of their greenhouse gas emissions—Bhutan leads this proportion (68%), followed by India (53%).

 In 2021 the cost of biochar ranged around European carbon prices, but was not yet included in the EU or UK Emissions Trading Scheme.

+Biochar adsorption of CO_{2} can be limited by the surface area of the material, which can be improved by using resonant acoustic mixing.

-In developing countries, biochar derived from improved cookstoves for home-use can contribute to lower carbon emissions if use of original cookstove is discontinued, while achieving other benefits for sustainable development.
+In developing countries, biochar derived from improved cookstoves for home-use can reduce carbon emissions (when the traditional cookstove is discontinued), as well as achieve other benefits for sustainable development.